qteatime/kate/README.md

 The core of Kate is written in [TypeScript](https://www.typescriptlang.org/), some tools are written in [Crochet](https://crochet.qteati.me/).
 To build Kate you'll need at least a working [Node.js](https://nodejs.org/en/) environment.

-You'll need a more recent version of Crochet than what's published on NPM.
-Follow the instructions on https://github.com/qteatime/crochet to build it locally, then symlink it with `npm link`.

 Setup things with:

 ```shell